Along with fellow artist Hugo Claus, Harry Gruyaert tackles his conflicting emotions towards his homeland of Belgium with his trademark use of color

 By the end of the 1970s he had travelled to the United States, India, Egypt, Japan and Morocco.
 The latter was a revelation to Gruyaert whose images of the country were later published in two different books.
 In the early 1970s, while he was living in London, he worked on a series of color television screen shots later to become the TV Shots now part of the Centre Pompidou collections.
 Around the same period he also photographed his homeland and produced two books, Made in Belgium and Roots.

 In 1982, he joined Magnum Photos.
 Among other importants works, the two editions of Rivages (Edges), published in 2003 and 2008, are the testimony of how Gruyaert likes to work in different environments, with contrasting lights and colours.
 He had a retrospective of his work in Paris in 2015 and is currently working on a major show due to open at the FOMU in Antwerp in 2018.
-He lives in Paris and is represented by Gallery 51 in Antwerp.
+He is currently based in Paris.